Engee documentation

 n new Model data editor

-We have created a new efficient tool for you to help you make sense of a large number of complex model signals.
+We have created a new effective tool for you that will help you understand a large number of signals from complex models.
 It conveniently allows you to:

-• See all the signals of a model or subsystem;
+• See all the signals of the model or subsystem;

 • Find the desired signal by name or block name;